 BabyShusher by Natalie Singer-Velush

-MFA programs my students and clients have gone on to attend:
+MFA and MA programs my students and clients have gone on to attend:

 Goddard, Pacific University, Lesley University, Emerson College, Columbia University, University of Washington, American Institute of Indian Art (IAIA), and City University of London.